Emmie05/Emmie05/README.md

 ### 🚀 About Me:

-- 🎓 I'm currently pursuing my degree in Electrical and Electronic Engineering at Fourah Bay College; simultaneously studying Software Engineering at ALX Africa.
+- 🎓 I'm currently pursuing my degree in Electrical and Electronic Engineering at Fourah Bay College.
-- 💻 I'm passionate about exploring the intersection of hardware and software, and how they can be integrated to create innovative solutions.
 - 🌱 I'm continuously learning and expanding my skills in various programming languages, frameworks, and technologies.
-- 💡 I enjoy tackling complex problems and finding creative solutions through coding and electronics projects.
+- 💡 I enjoy tackling complex problems and finding creative solutions through programming and electronics projects.
 - 🔭 I'm always on the lookout for new opportunities to collaborate on exciting projects and gain hands-on experience.

 ---